guhan/zerotociso/docs/PHYSICALSECURITY.md

 Water and electricity don't mix, any leaks will cause damage

 ## Fire
-- Fire Triangle: Fire, Heat, Oxygen are the three corners
+- Fire Triangle: Flamable Material, Heat, Oxygen are the three corners

 | Class | Type | Suppression Material |
 | ----- | ---- |----------------------|